plugorgau/constitution_and_policies/Draft Code of Conduct.md

 All participants, including event attendees and speakers must not engage in any intimidation, harassment, or abusive or discriminatory behaviour.

-Here are some examples of behaviours that have occurred at past events which are not appropriate:
+Here are some examples of behaviours which are not appropriate:

 * offensive verbal or written remarks related to gender, sexual orientation, disability, physical appearance, body size, race or religion;